 Besides tea, there are many other cultural aspects unique to Huangshan.
-On the eighth day of the twelfth Lunar Month, villagers boil eggs and smash them on the threshold as sacrifice to the door god.
+On the eighth day of the Twelfth Lunar Month, villagers boil eggs and smash them on the threshold as the sacrifice to the door god.
 They also eat Laba Tofu (a mildewed Tofu that is specially made only in villages in Huangshan) wish to eat up all misfortune.
 They also believe this day is ideal for weddings, so many weddings are performed on this special day.
 On the first day of the Lunar New Year, the boys and young men in the villages are called together to form a long line, to perform the ceremony of "Calling in the Year" to pay a new year call door to door.
 This ceremony is also unique to the Huangshan Mountain area.
 These customs and more have been performed in Huangshan villages for centuries.
 Traces of their ancient past can still be found in their daily life, funerals, weddings, baby birth celebrations, festivities, temple fairs, and recreations.

 The people living in the area in and around Huangshan Mountain are very particular about their cuisine as well.
 One of China's main eight styles of cuisine, Hui Cuisine comes from this area.
 With more than 200 dishes, Hui Cuisine is known for its special delicacies from both land and water.
 Local people like to eat their meals while enjoying the local Hui or Huangmei Opera, or while sitting in a local teahouse.

 Most importantly, Huangshan local work hard to maintain an easy-going lifestyle.
 They take the time to stop and enjoy each day and it shows in their friendliness and attention to detail in all aspects of their lives.

 Contact us for a tailor-made China tour with Mt.
 Huangshan.